ChadChapman/DjangoRestFramework/README.md

-# Django Rest Framework w/ Python3 & Conda: A Walk-through
+# Django Rest Framework w/ Python3 & Conda:
+# A Walk-through

-A personal project to learn about moving from a monolith Django project to using a RESTful API
+This is a personal project to learn about moving from a monolith Django project to using a RESTful API

 Django Rest Framework is great and I really appreciate the project.
 However, the docs use virtualenv and Python 2.X and I try not to roll like that.

-This project is an attempt to provide more of a direct map of how to get up and rolling with Django, DRF, Conda as a package manager and condaenv as a virtual environment.
+This project is an attempt to provide more of a direct map to get up and rolling with Django, DRF, Conda as a package manager and condaenv as a virtual environment.

-My aim through documenting this process is to minimize your time searching the web.
+My aim through documenting this process is to minimize others' time searching the web for the same info.
 I have done my best to include nearly every step.
-Some steps I did not deem worthy to include as they do not differ very little (if at all) from the DRF docs.
+Some steps I did not deem worthy to include as they differ very little (if at all) from the DRF docs.
 Docs in this repo with the title *Verbose include additional comments about the process.
 Docs in this repo with the title *Supplement are meant to be a more direct guide on how to complete specific exercises.